|Pharmacist Mate Patch|

 After service in the Senate, Wallgren ran for governor in 1944 and beat the dour Arthur B. Langlie.
 Even though his friend Harry Truman’s great upset in 1948 had coattails across the country, Langlie turned the tables and defeated Wallgren that year.

-Immediately after the election, Wallgren was very prominent at the West
+Immediately after the 48 upset, Wallgren was very prominent at the West

 Palm Beach vacation White House and apparently with good reason.
 Truman appointed him Chairman of the National Security Resources Board, a very big

 |Senator Stuart Symington on Truman's right|

 and Wallgren to his left.
 Palm Beach vacation

 White House ten days after the 1948 upset.

 A young Clark Clifford, the campaign manager, is